llvm-project-tlp/llvm-test-suite/Fortran/gfortran/README.md

 `TEST_SUITE_FORTRAN_*` flags described above.

 _*NOTE*: We are currently in the process of migrating to the static test configuration described below.
-If you see are reading this comment, it means the process is still underway.
 During that time, the configuration files and associated scripts will be present in the repository but will not be used.
 When the migration is completed, this note will be removed._